What You Need To Know About How to Settle Your Car Accident Case

 The easiest to estimate are economic damages.
 These refer to the monetary losses you suffered.
 Here are some common examples:

-• Past, current and future medical expenses tied to injuries from the accident
+- Past, current, and future medical expenses tied to injuries from the accident

-• Past, current and future loss of wages
+- Past, current, and future loss of wages

-• Cost of spending the next few months to a lifetime with disabilities
+- Cost of spending the next few months to a lifetime with disabilities

-• Cost of repairing or replacing property, such as your car or RV
+- Cost of repairing or replacing property, such as your car or RV

 2. Non-Economic Damages

-This type of damages is also known as pain and suffering.
+This type of damage is also known as pain and suffering.
 It refers to the emotional toll you may suffer after a car crash.
 For instance, many people develop post-traumatic stress disorder.
 In these cases, it is not uncommon for people to develop a fear of driving a vehicle or even riding in one.
 When car crash victims suffer disabilities, the emotional toll this takes on them may be even more serious.
 Not surprisingly, it is difficult to put a number on non-economic damages.

 3. Punitive Damages